tls-attacker/TLS-Attacker/README.md

 $ java -jar TLS-Client.jar -connect [host]:[port] -workflow_input workflow.xml
 ```
 ## Modifiable Variables
-TLS-Attacker uses the concept of Modifiable Variables to allow runtime modifications to predefined Workflows
-.
-Modifiable variables allow one to set modifications to basic types after or before their values are actually set
-.
-When their actual values are determined and one tries to access the value via getters the original value will be
- returned in a modified form accordingly.
+TLS-Attacker uses the concept of Modifiable Variables to allow runtime modifications to predefined Workflows.
+Modifiable variables allow one to set modifications to basic types after or before their values are actually set.
+When their actual values are determined and one tries to access the value via getters the original value will be returned in a modified form accordingly.
 More details on this concept can be found at https://github.com/tls-attacker/ModifiableVariable.

 ```java
 ModifiableInteger i = new ModifiableInteger();